jvitoroliv/cyberspeed/README.md

 Replace [AWS_REGION] with your AWS region and [EKS_CLUSTER_NAME] with the name of your EKS cluster.

 Deploying Kubernetes Manifests
-Deployment: Navigate to the ./Kubernetes directory and run the deploy.sh script to apply all the Kubernetes manifests: sh
+Deployment: Run the deploy.sh script to apply all the Kubernetes manifests:

-Copy code
-cd ./Kubernetes
-./deploy.sh
+./Kubernetes/deploy.sh

 Now, your EKS cluster should be operational, and you can begin deploying applications to it.

 Support